 Canadian International Schools

 Similar to American schools, Canadian schools offer the curriculum of one of the provinces in Canada to expatriates and their children living abroad, primarily for the purposes of preparing them for entrance into Canadian schools.
 Canadian curriculum also adheres to student-centered methodologies for learning.
 Education in Canada is regulated provincially and as such, each province decides how they will offer their curriculum in an international setting.
 In most cases, students who graduate from a true Canadian international school will receive a dual diploma from their home country as well as the Canadian province.
 For the student this allows easy entry into Canadian or American universities upon graduation.
 For the teacher this allows a unique opportunity in which to teach abroad using a local curriculum, but an international audience.

 Similar to US, and Canadian international schools, Australian schools provide an Australian-centered curriculum in countries around the world.
 Australian international schools are particularly prominent in Hong Kong, Indonesia, Malaysia, the UAE, Singapore, and Vietnam.

 The British International School System

-The ubiquitous nature of the British Empire is evidenced still today with over 2,000 British schools found in every small corner of the globe.
+The influence of the British Empire is evidenced still today with over 2,000 British schools found in every corner of the globe.
 This can be confusing because not all of these schools are officially recognized, or receive formal support from Britain.
 As a result, there is a wide variance among the structure and quality of British schools.
 Some of these schools are completely private entities with no oversight from any governmental body.
 Many are funded by donations from local businesses or private international bodies.
 COBIS (Council of British International Schools) is a membership association of high-quality British schools worldwide, and belongs to the Independent Schools Council (ISC) of the United Kingdom.

 International Curriculum K-12 Schools